draeger-lab/SBSCL/UserGuidelines.md

               interpreter.getInitialValues(), 0d, timeEnd, simulatorExample);
 ```

-- You can now print the [MultiTable](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/math/odes/MultiTable.java) or can plot it using the [PlotMultiTable](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/plot/PlotMultiTable.java) where you can see the changing values in a graphical form.
+- One can now print the [MultiTable](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/math/odes/MultiTable.java) or can plot it using the [PlotMultiTable](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/plot/PlotMultiTable.java) where you can see the changing values in a graphical form.
 Also, you can view it in a tabular form using the JTable class.

 **Note:** To set the absolute and relative tolerances for the specific simulation, you can use the method provided by the [DESolver](https://github.com/draeger-lab/SBSCL/blob/master/src/main/java/org/simulator/math/odes/DESSolver.java) using the below code snippets:
 ```java